LNAT University and Score Requirements

 Courses: BA Law (Jurisprudence); BA Law with European Law; BA Law with French Law; BA Law with German Law; BA Law with Italian Law; BA Law with Spanish Law

-Law at Oxford is one of the most competitive undergraduate courses in the world, and it goes without saying that an application must be near perfect.
-As Oxford admissions are centered on the interview performance, half of the job is getting the interview in the first place.
+Law (Jurisprudence) at Oxford is one of the most competitive undergraduate courses in the world.
+Unlike other universities, Oxford admissions consider the interview, LNAT, school grades, and personal statement.
+The LNAT here thus plays a bigger role in ensuring you can achieve an interview before then also playing a role in your admissions decision more generally.
+As an approximation, you could say that since Oxford admissions are centered on the interview performance, half of the job is getting the interview in the first place.
 For this, LNAT is crucial.

 • Application